dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 ### Configuring dCache users

+gPlazma (Grid-Aware Pluggable Authorization Management) is a part of dCache, providing services for access control, which are used by door-cells in order to implement their access control system.

 The dCache RPM comes with a default gPlazma configuration file /etc/dcache/gplazma.conf; however, that configuration is intended for users with X.509 credentials.
-X.509 credentials require a certificate au- thority, which require considerable effort to set up.
+X.509 credentials require a certificate authority, which require considerable effort to set up.
 For this tutorial the certificates have been installed on our vm.

 > vi etc/dcache/gplazma.conf